Paradise-Pi/ParadisePi/Readme.md

 - Only one network interface can exist on the RaspberryPi.
 WiFi must be disabled
 - Sampling mode is limited to universes 1-64
+- 16bit addresses are supported by sampling mode, but not intended for edit via the admin user interface

 ## Developing